tableau/extensions-api/docs/trex_create.md

 ## What's next?

-- For more information about how you can use Extensions API, go look at the [Samples](https://github.com/tableau/extensions-api/tree/master/Samples/) or follow the [Tutorial](https://github.com/tableau/extensions-api/tree/master/Tutorial/) and learn how to build a dashboard extension, step by step.
+- For more information about how you can use the Extensions API, go look at the [Samples](https://github.com/tableau/extensions-api/tree/master/Samples/) or follow the [Tutorial](https://github.com/tableau/extensions-api/tree/master/Tutorial/) and learn how to build a dashboard extension, step by step.

 - Get familiar with the programming interface of the Extensions API, see <a href="{{site.baseurl}}/docs/index.html" target="_blank">API Reference</a>.